leocornus/leocornus.tracclient/docs/wp-trac-client/Ticket-Watch-List-Design-Story.rst

 - logged in user can review all tickets that she/he is watching...
 - list of users watching a ticket, from ticket's perspective.
+- show total number of users who is watching a ticket.
 - user will receive email notification for all watching tickets...

 Design Overview